Shanghai: Japanese invasion

 On 28 January 1932, Japanese military forces invaded Shanghai.
 More than 10,000 shops and hundreds of factories and public buildings were destroyed, leaving Zhabei district ruined.
 About 18,000 civilians were either killed, injured, or declared missing.
 A ceasefire was brokered on 5 May.
 In 1937, the Battle of Shanghai resulted in the occupation of the Chinese-administered parts of Shanghai outside of the International Settlement and the French Concession.
 People who stayed in the occupied city experienced hunger, oppression, or death.
 The foreign concessions were occupied by the Japanese on 8 December 1941 and remained occupied until Japan's surrender in 1945.

 Many Jewish people arrived in Shanghai during the Japanese occupation period.
 A vice-consul for Japan in Lithuania, Chiune Sugihara, issued thousands of visas to Jewish refugees escaping the Holocaust, and the Japanese government transferred many of them to Shanghai by November 1941.
-Other Jewish refugees traveled from Italy.
+Other Jewish refugees travelled from Italy.
 The refugees from Europe were interned in the Shanghai Ghetto in Hongkou District after the Japanese attack on Pearl Harbor.
 After the surrender of Japan, the Chinese Army liberated the Ghetto, and most of the Jews left over the next few years.